Nainik2509/Vuexy-React-Next-Js/docs/guide/development/internationalization.md

 - Remove `public/locales/ar.json` file and add `public/locales/de.json` file.
 You need to keep the format of the file as it is in other locale files
 - Remove `ar` related SVG images and add `de` related images in `public/images/flags` folder
-- Make a new file anywhere in `src/assets` folder and place the following code in this file
+- Make a new file in `src/layouts/components` folder and place the following code in this file

 ```tsx
 // src/layouts/components/UserLanguageDropdown.tsx